1. Introduction to The Workflow Designer

 Create new SWIMLANES

-- To create a multilayer board structure, click the "Create New Cards Workflow" button at the bottom of the page and set up the flow phases.
+- To create a multilayer board structure, click the "Create New Workflow" button at the top left corner of the page and select Cards workflow.

 The INITIATIVE WORKFLOW